 And our reluctance to let go and accept things as they are is the root of our problems.

-Angel and I have a ton of firsthand experience in this arena.
-A decade ago when we were coping with the back-to-back loss of her brother, Todd, and our mutual best friend, Josh, to death, the amount of tension and stress in our lives was overwhelming.
+Marc and I have a ton of firsthand experience in this arena.
+A decade ago when we were coping with the back-to-back loss of my brother, Todd, and our mutual best friend, Josh, to illness and death, the amount of tension and stress in our lives was overwhelming.
 We literally resisted reality in every imaginable way, every step of the way, for a long time.
 And although most people would say we were justified in our grief-stricken actions, we were undoubtedly holding on too tightly to our ideals, which stalled our ability to heal and grow.

 Again, we all do this to ourselves sometimes, even when life is going generally well.
-So if you think you might be holding on too tightly in some area of your life right now, here are some general signs it may be time to let go:
+So if you think you might be holding on too tightly in some area of your life right now, here are some general signs it’s time for you to start letting go:

 - You would rather avoid the reality in front of you. — Most people make themselves unhappy simply by finding it impossible to accept life just as it is presenting itself right now.
-Remember, a significant key to happiness is letting go of what you assume your life is supposed to be like right now, and sincerely appreciating it for everything that it is.
+Remember, a significant key to happiness on the average day is letting go of what you assume your life is supposed to be like, and sincerely appreciating it for everything that it is.